-Imagine being the next Seth Godin, Gary Vaynerchuk, or Tim Ferriss.
+Imagine if you were the next thought leader in your industry, like Seth Godin, Gary Vaynerchuk, or Tim Ferriss.

 What Is Thought Leadership Marketing?

 Contrary to popular belief, you don’t have to be a famous celebrity to be a thought leader.

 Thought leadership marketing is the process of sharing valuable knowledge about your field with others to establish a reputation as an industry expert.
 Whether you are the CEO of a large corporation or an individual running a small business, thought leader marketing tactics build credibility.

 One thing you should keep in mind: thought leader marketing is not simply a platform for self-promotion.
 If your content looks like a glorified advertisement, readers will notice.
 Instead, use your voice to educate others on topics within your industry.

 For example, let’s say you own a company that sells cybersecurity software.
 Rather than write content espousing the differences between your software and the competition, create materials that discuss hardware vulnerabilities or tips to stop hackers.
 The key is to provide useful knowledge to readers in an easily understandable way.